-b.
-Visiting Professor
+2) Visiting Professor

 An individual who holds equivalent rank at some other institution or who is employed by another organization and meets the academic requirements for such rank at Bradley University.
 The individual would be engaged in teaching or a combination of teaching-research on either a full-time or part-time basis.
 The appointment would be only a brief association with the University (See Annual Contracts) for a summer, semester, part of a semester, or a year; and when warranted, reappointment could be considered.
+The visiting professor or instructor would not be eligible for tenure.

-c.
-Affiliate Instructor
+3) Affiliate Instructor

 An individual who meets the qualifications for instructor and who would regularly or occasionally teach part-time.
+Appointees are not eligible for tenure.

-d.
-Research Professor, Research Associate Professor, or Research Assistant Professor e.
-Emeritus Status
+4) Research Professor, Research Associate Professor, or Research Assistant Professor